EDUCATION TRACK

 Collin, Cooke, Dallas, Denton, Ellis, Erath, Fannin, Grayson, Hood, Hunt, Johnson, Kaufman, Navarro, Palo Pinto, Parker, Rockwall, Somervell, Tarrant or Wise counties.

 Stipend amounts will vary based on family size, semester timeline, and student status.
-More information will be provided to Gatehouse Success Grant recipients upon move-in.
+More information will be provided to Education Track Members upon move-in.

 No, we do not offer personal tours.
 However, we will provide a tour for admitted applicants.

-No. Grant recipients are provided with a program timeline upon move- in.
-As long as grant recipients are meeting program requirements and following community safety expectations, grant eligibility is maintained.
+No. Applicants admitted into our Program are provided with a Program timeline upon move-in.
+As long as a Member is meeting program requirements and following community safety rules, eligibility for our Program is maintained.

 No, we do not allow pets, Emotional Support Animals (ESA), or therapy animals.
 However, service animals as defined by Americans with Disabilities Act (ADA) guidelines are permitted.
 Under the ADA service animal provisions, a service animal is defined as a dog that has been individually trained to do specific work or perform specific tasks for an individual with a disability.
 The animal must be trained to take a specific action when needed to assist the person with a disability and the task(s) performed by the dog must be directly related to the person’s disability.
 Animals that provide emotional support, therapy, comfort, or companion animals are not considered service animals under the ADA.